Diagonal Lemma for Presheaves on Eilenberg-Zilber Categories: Generalized Diagonal Lemma

+Regarding naturality in $s$, both the domain and codomain set of $\Phi$ form functors in the variable $s$ by post-composition.
+From this, it is immediate that the naturality squares commute. \end{proof}

-\begin{lemma} For $X \in \aaSet$ and $n \geq -1$, the square
+\begin{lemma} For $X \in \arSet$ and $n \geq 0$, the square

-is a pushout. \end{lemma} \begin{proof} As every presheaf is a colimit of representable presheaves and colimits commute with colimits, it suffices to assume $X$ is a representable presheaf over some $\mathbf{b} = (b, b') \in A \times A$.
-Instantiating this diagram at $(c, d) \in A \times A$, it suffices to show the diagram
+is a pushout. \end{lemma} \begin{proof} As every presheaf is a colimit of representable presheaves and colimits commute with colimits (in particular, $L_r$ commutes with colimits), it suffices to assume $X$ is a representable presheaf over some $\bi{bs} \in A \times R$.
+Instantiating this diagram at $\bi{at} \in A \times R$, it suffices to show the diagram

 is a pushout of sets.